Advocate for Education Award Recipients

 For community members who have gone above and beyond to improve education and the lives of students.

 Through its Advocate for Education Award, the WSU College of Education recognizes individuals or organizations who have demonstrated exceptional leadership and service in public education on the state, regional, or national level.
-The award is presented each fall at the Scholarship and Excellence Awards on Homecoming weekend.
+The award is presented each spring at the Scholarship and Excellence Awards.

 The nomination deadline is February 1.